Joshua Bertie

-Joshua Bertie (born 9 October 1996) is a semi-professional footballer who plays as a full-back or forward for Winchester City.
+Joshua Bertie (born 9 October 1996) is a footballer who plays as a full-back or forward for Bashley.
+Born in England, he represents the British Virgin Islands at international level.

 Club career

 Bertie made his competitive debut for Andover Town on 4 August 2018 in a 10–1 defeat to AFC Stoneham, playing all ninety minutes of the match.
 He scored his first competitive goal for the club as part of a brace just a week later, in the 28th minute of a 5–2 defeat to United Services Portsmouth in the FA Cup.
 After a change of position from full-back to forward, Bertie scored 31 goals in 26 matches for Andover Town in the 2021–22 season, earning him a move to Southern League Premier Division South side Dorchester Town.
 In June 2022, he joined fellow Southern Premier Division side Winchester City.
 In November 2022, he played a match on loan at Bemerton Heath Harlequins.
+In August 2023, he was playing for Wessex League side Hythe & Dibden.
+In February 2024, he joined Southern League Division One side Bashley.

 International career

 Bertie made his senior international debut on 25 July 2018 in a 3–2 victory over Sint Maarten.